Skip to main content

 File Structure

-• All .json files in this directory are loaded automatically
+• Remap configs: config/remapids/remaps/*.json — all .json files are loaded automatically in alphabetical order

-• Each file is independent — organize your remaps however you like (e.g., one file per removed mod, one file per remap type)
+• Each remap file is independent — organize however you like (e.g., one file per removed mod, one file per remap type)

 remaps